Jacquelyn Avery, Ph.D. Neuropsychology Services, Myelomeningocele Clinic, developmental outcome clinics (Neonatology, Cardiology)

 - Develop understanding and treatment skills for the treatment and prevention of chronic illness in children and adolescents.

 Most of the clinics served are chronic illness clinics where interns become familiar with the unique medical and psychological aspects of a specific chronic illness, as well as empirically-based assessment and treatment of that disease.
 Together with the supervisor, the intern learns to conduct psychosocial screenings with the patients and families in each clinic, including assessing mental health functioning, coping with illness, regimen adherence, school functioning and developmental status, peer functioning, and family functioning.
 Brief interventions and/or referrals are provided as needed, and information is shared with team members.
 These clinics are by definition multi-disciplinary, with the core team comprised of physicians, social workers, nurses, dieticians, psychologists, and more.
 The exact clinics have varied slightly from year to year, depending upon feedback from previous interns, scheduling, and staffing.
-Clinics served by the interns may include Pain Management, Oncology, Diabetes, Disorders of Sexual Development, Urology, Hematology/Oncology, Sickle Cell, Pediatric and Youth HIV, Myelomeningocele, and/or Developmental Assessment.
+Clinics served by the interns may include Pain Management, Burn Clinic, Oncology, Diabetes, Disorders of Sexual Development, Urology, Hematology/Oncology, Sickle Cell, Pediatric and Youth HIV, Myelomeningocele, Developmental Assessment, and others.

 Neurocognitive Rotation: Pediatric Neuropsychology (Track 2) interns starts here.
 The Neurocognitive Rotation includes six months of participation in Pediatric Neuropsychology, Autism Spectrum Disorder clinic, and Concussion Clinic.